Wolframoviy/brewery-without-recipes/README.md

 ### This mod is still far from finished content wise.
 If you have ideas/requests feel free to create an issue on github!

 ## Getting Started
-You can check all recipes by crafting Book of Brewery (1 glass bottle and 1 book).
+You can check tutorial (WITHOUT RECIPES!!!) by crafting Book of Brewery (1 glass bottle and 1 book).

 ### Cooking/Boiling with Cauldron (Preparing mixtures)
 Using cauldron is quite simple.
 You just need to drop ingredients to cauldron filled with water